dennisk28/SmartETL/README.md

 If you are capable to work on this type of tool and are interested in projects which will use SmartETL, please drop me an email to denniskds@sina.com

-SmartETL will be used in several projects with total budget above $50 million.
-It's created to replace a well known commercial ETL product from a well known big name company.
-By using this tool, we expect to save at least $500k annual license fee, 70% of ETL developers, increase 60% of productivity and reduce 50% of maintenance cost.

 We'll soon hook up this tool with big data platform.
 It's not just getting data from Hadoop which some commercial products already have.
 We'll plan to run the transformation in hadoop/spark environment so in theory the potential performance gain is much higher than existing commercial products.

 The DSL, which makes this tool "SMART", leverages an open source formula engine and I have made lots of change to it.
 It's only a temporary solution.
 We are working on a much more clean and powerful DSL at the moment which will be used in the near future.